July 4, 1971

 August 4, 1977

-President Carter signs the Department of Energy Organization Act.
-The Federal Energy Administration and Energy Research and Development Administration are abolished.
+President Carter signs the Department of Energy Organization Act, effectively abolishing the Federal Energy Administration and Energy Research and Development Administration.

 August 5, 1977